fire-archive/DesignConcepts/chapters/level_05.md

 -   An "activator" that modifies the game state when the comparator decides to do so.

 For example, in the earlier kart-racing negative feedback loop example, the "sensor" is how far ahead or behind the player is, relative to the rest of the pack; the "comparator" checks to see if the player is farther ahead or behind than a certain threshold value; and the "activator" causes the opposing cars to either speed up or slow down accordingly, if the player is too far ahead or behind.
-All of these may form a single mechanic ("If the player is more than 300 meters ahead of all opponents, multiply everyone else’s speed by 150%").
+All of these may form a single mechanic ("If the player is more than 300 meters ahead of all opponents, multiply everyone else's speed by 150%").
 In other cases there may be three or more separate mechanics that cause the feedback loop, and changing any one of them will modify the nature of the loop.

 By being aware of the mechanics causing a feedback loop, you can disrupt the effects by either removing the sensor, changing or removing the comparator, or modifying or removing the effect of the activator.
 Going back to our *The Guardian Legend* example (more points = more power-ups for the next level), you could deactivate the positive feedback loop by either modifying the sensor (measure something other than score… something that does not increase in proportion to how powered-up the player is), or changing the comparator (by changing the scores required so that later power-ups cost more and more, you can guarantee that even the best players will fall behind the curve eventually, leading to a more difficult end game), or changing the activator (maybe the player gets power-ups through a different method entirely, such as getting a specific set of power-ups at the end of each level, or finding them in the middle of levels).

 If you do not want to remove the feedback loop from the game but you do want to reduce its effects, an alternative is to add *another* feedback loop of the opposing type.
 Again returning to the kart-racing example, if you wanted to keep the "rubber-banding" negative feedback loop, you could add a positive feedback loop to counteract it.
 For example, if the opposing cars get speed boosts when the player is ahead, perhaps the player can go faster as well, leading to a case where being in the lead makes the entire race go faster (but not giving an advantage or disadvantage to anyone).
-Or maybe the player in the lead can find better power-ups to compensate for the opponents’ new speed advantage.
+Or maybe the player in the lead can find better power-ups to compensate for the opponents' new speed advantage.

 ## Emergence

 Another dynamic that game designers should be aware of is called **emergent gameplay** (or **emergent complexity**, or simply **emergence**).
-I’ve found this is a difficult thing to describe in my classroom courses, so I would welcome other perspectives on how to teach it.
+I've found this is a difficult thing to describe in my classroom courses, so I would welcome other perspectives on how to teach it.
 Generally, emergence describes a game with simple mechanics but complex dynamics.
 "Emergent complexity" can be used to describe *any* system of this nature, even things that are not games.

 Some examples of emergence from the world outside of games:

 -   In nature, insect colonies (such as ants and bees) show behavior that is so complex, it appears to be intelligent enough that we call it a "hive mind" (much to the exploitation of many sci-fi authors).
 In reality, each individual insect is following its own very simple set of rules, and it is only in aggregate that the colony displays complex behaviors.

--   [Conway’s Game of Life](http://en.wikipedia.org/wiki/Conway’s_Game_of_Life), though not actually a "game" by most of the definitions in this course, is a simple set of sequential rules for simulating cellular life on a square grid.
+-   [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life), though not actually a "game" by most of the definitions in this course, is a simple set of sequential rules for simulating cellular life on a square grid.
 Each cell is either "alive" or "dead" on the current turn.
 To progress to the next turn, all living cells that are adjacent to either zero or one other living cells are killed (from isolation), and living cells adjacent to four or more other living cells are also killed (from overcrowding); all dead cells adjacent to exactly three living cells are "born" and changed to living cells on the next turn; and any cell adjacent to exactly two living cells stays exactly as it is.
 Those are the only rules.
 You start with an initial setup of your choice, and then modify the board to see what happens.
 And yet, you can get incredibly complex behaviors: structures can move, mutate, spawn new structures, and any number of other things.

--   [Boid’s Algorithm](http://www.red3d.com/cwr/boids/), a way to simulate crowd and flocking behavior that is used in some CG-based movies as well as games.
+-   [Boid's Algorithm](http://www.red3d.com/cwr/boids/), a way to simulate crowd and flocking behavior that is used in some CG-based movies as well as games.
 There are only three simple rules that individuals in a flock must each follow.
-First, if there are a lot of your companions on one side of you and few on the other, it means you’re probably at the edge of the flock; move towards your companions.
-Second, if you are close to your companions, give them room so you don’t crowd them.
+First, if there are a lot of your companions on one side of you and few on the other, it means you're probably at the edge of the flock; move towards your companions.
+Second, if you are close to your companions, give them room so you don't crowd them.
 Third, adjust your speed and direction to be the average of your nearby companions.
 From these three rules you can get some pretty complex, detailed and realistic crowd behavior.

 Here are some examples of emergent gameplay: